encode/django-rest-framework/docs/api-guide/generic-views.md

 Provides a `.list(request, *args, **kwargs)` method, that implements listing a queryset.

+If the queryset is populated, this returns a `200 OK` response, with a serialized representation of the queryset as the body of the response.
+The response data may optionally be paginated.

+If the queryset is empty this returns a `200 OK` reponse, unless the `.allow_empty` attribute on the view is set to `False`, in which case it will return a `404 Not Found`.

 Should be mixed in with [MultipleObjectAPIView].

 ## CreateModelMixin

 Provides a `.create(request, *args, **kwargs)` method, that implements creating and saving a new model instance.

+If an object is created this returns a `201 Created` response, with a serialized representation of the object as the body of the response.
+If the representation contains a key named `url`, then the `Location` header of the response will be populated with that value.

+If the request data provided for creating the object was invalid, a `400 Bad Request` response will be returned, with the error details as the body of the response.

 Should be mixed in with any [GenericAPIView].